dangrie158/email-categorization-thesis/source/14_chapter_6.md

 The expected accuracy of the compound classifier in the product of accuracies for each classifier.

 [Figure @fig:extended-performace-neg-sampling] shows the accuracy of a binary classifier with a varying number of training samples with and without the additionally generated training data when using 100 samples of each negative class.
-As one can see, the difference in accuracy between the classifiers is very close to [figure @fig:extended-performace].
+As one can see, the difference in accuracy between the classifiers is very close to [Figure @fig:extended-performace].

 ![Comparison of a multinomial Naive Bayes classifier for a binary classification problem when trained with and without created training data](source/figures/extended_performace_only_negative.pdf "Extended classifier performance with negative sampling"){width=90% #fig:extended-performace-neg-sampling}